mattwildes/cloudwatch-alarm-mediaconnect/README.md

 # CloudWatch Alarm for MediaConnect OutputDisconnections

-This CDK app creates an AWS CloudWatch Alarm that will trigger when the MediaConnect `OutputDisconnections` metrics is greater than 0.
+This CDK app creates an Amazon CloudWatch Alarm that will trigger when the MediaConnect `OutputDisconnections` metrics is greater than 0.
 The CloudWatch Alarm is configured with an Action to send a message to an SNS Topic.
 This CDK app creates the CloudWach Alarm and the SNS Topic.

 Be sure to add the desired subscribers to the `emailAddresses` list in `lib\cloudwatch-alarm-mediaconnect-output-disconnections-stack.ts`.